 No-pet clauses in social accommodation also has a deeply cruel impact on the homeless, with many relying on the support and companionship provided by their dog whilst living on the street.
 It has been estimated that over three quarters of the largest local authorities in London do not allow all their tenants to keep a dog2.
 If a homeless person turns down an offer of accommodation due to a property’s no-pet clause, they are subsequently told that they are intentionally making themselves homeless and then refused further housing assistance.
 This also raises concerns regarding the affect that no-pet clauses and cruel separation policies can have on mental health.

-As an alternative to ‘no pet’ clauses, we would encourage landlords to look to solutions such as the Good Citizen Dog Scheme for dog owners and The Kennel Club Assured Breeders scheme which sets out high standards for those wishing to breed dogs and ensures they are inspected prior to breeding even one litter.
+As an alternative to ‘no pet’ clauses, we would encourage landlords to look to solutions such as the Good Citizen Dog Training scheme for dog owners and The Kennel Club Assured Breeders scheme which sets out high standards for those wishing to breed dogs and ensures they are inspected prior to breeding even one litter.

 If there is an issue you feel strongly about, write a letter to your parliamentary representative lending your support to one of our many campaigns and letting them know how they can help.
 Your emails and letters don't need to be long, in fact, the shorter the better as politicians are very busy.
 By doing this you will be playing your part in keeping the welfare of dogs on the political agenda.